wtroy2/Quantum-KAN/README.md

 ## NOTES
 * This repository in its current state is not production level and is built for scientific testing purposes.
+* There are future plans to speed up the forward pass before quantum optimization and update the repo and paper.
 * If you have any questions feel free to reach out to William Troy at troywilliame@gmail.com

 ## Citation